 - Condition – In this regimen you are advised to trust your judgement and condition your hair only if you feel you need to.

-- Deep Condition – If your goal is to instil moisture in your hair this is not advisable since the GHE works as a deep conditioning treatment in itself.
+- Deep Condition – If your goal is to instil moisture in your hair this is not advisable since the GHE works as a deep conditioning treatment in itself according to the method.

 - Daily Maintenance – Use only natural products if possible.
 You can use your own creams, butters or oils to style your hair in the morning.
 Do the GHE as often as possible, you can do it throughout the day and night if you like.